 Porsche Carrera GT

 It can launch to 62 mph in just 3.9 seconds and reach a top speed of 205 mph.
 Commonly referred to as one of the last analog supercars, the Carrera GT was more than a handful to keep on the road.
-It’s now infamous for being Paul Walker’s final ride, and it nearly took out Jay Leno at Talladega Superspeedway years before that.
+It’s now infamous as the model involved in Paul Walker’s fatal 2013 crash (he was a passenger), and Jay Leno famously spun one during a Talladega oval run filmed in 2005.

 Dodge Viper

-When Dodge introduced the first-gen Viper, it also popularized the V10 engine for sports car use, as this configuration was mostly found in diesel trucks until that point.
-The 8.0-liter unit under the GTS model’s long hood produced an impressive 450 wild American horses, making it an untamable beast.
+When Dodge introduced the first-gen Viper, it helped bring V10 power into modern American sports cars; early Vipers were also notably light on electronic driver aids The 8.0-liter unit under the GTS model’s long hood produced an impressive 450 wild American horses, making it an untamable beast.

-If you worry about safety features, this car isn’t for you — the only safety feature is your right foot and reflexes.
+Early Vipers shipped without ABS, traction control, or stability control, and airbags didn’t arrive until the mid-1990s, so driver skill mattered a lot.
 With time, the V10 engine grew to 8.3 and 8.4 liters, and while Dodge eventually included some basic safety features and driver aids, the Viper would bite if it was disrespected.

 Koenigsegg CCR